fnareoh/DTW/framed_DTW/src/frameDTW/README.md

-# Computes the Dynamic Time Warping distances for every alignment of a pattern P and and a text T in O(#runP × #runT × k) time
+# Computes the Dynamic Time Warping distances for every alignment of a pattern Q and and a text T in O(#runP × #runT × k) time

-In the dynamic programming matrix a bloc is defined by a run in P of lenght height and a run of T of length width.
+In the dynamic programming matrix a bloc is defined by a run in Q of lenght height and a run of T of length width.
 The integer k is a threshold for the DTW distance.
 The border of a block is computed in O(max(k, height + width)) time.(Garance: shouldn't it be min ?)

 Cf Paper: Kuszmaul https://arxiv.org/pdf/1904.09690.pdf